New Jersey Route 36: Route description

 Route 36 passes under Normandy Road, which serves as a road and railroad link between the two sections of Naval Weapons Station Earle, with an entrance present to Normandy Road.
-The route drops the Memorial Parkway name and meets County Route 36 (Thompson Avenue).
-It then crosses County Route 7 (Palmer Avenue/Main Street) and forms the border between Hazlet Township to the south and Keansburg to the north.
-Route 36 eventually fully enters Hazlet Township and intersects County Route 7 (Munroe Avenue) again.
-The route then forms the border between Hazlet Township to the south and Union Beach to the north and passes over Natco Lake.
-It intersects County Route 39 (Union Avenue) and then County Route 6 (Stone Road), where Route 36 fully enters Hazlet Township again.
-The route crosses County Route 516 (Middle Avenue) and passes between an Academy Bus Lines terminal to the north and a shopping center that contains a park and ride lot to the south before it enters Keyport.
-Route 36 intersects County Route 4 (Broad Street) and continues to its terminus at an interchange with Route 35 and the Garden State Parkway at Exit 117.
+The route drops Memorial Parkway and meets the intersection with Thompson Avenue (CR 36).
+It crosses the intersection with Palmer Avenue/Main Street (CR 7) and forms the border between Hazlet to the south and Keansburg to the north.
+Route 36 eventually fully enters Hazlet and intersects Monroe Avenue (CR 7).
+The route then forms the border between Hazlet to the south and Union Beach to the north and passes over Natco Lake.
+It intersects Union Avenue (CR 39) and then Stone Road (CR 6), where Route 36 fully enters Hazlet again.
+The route crosses the intersection with Middle Road (CR 516) and passes between an Academy Bus Lines terminal to the north and a shopping center that contains a park and ride lot to the south before it enters Keyport.
+Route 36 intersects Broad Street (CR 4) and continues to its terminus at an interchange with Route 35 and the Garden State Parkway at exit 117.
 The overall shape of Route 36 is that of a backwards C.